The Alden B. Dow Center for Creativity & Enterprise

-Through the Center, businesses and organizations can access creative and strategic free market tools and have the opportunity to renew existing businesses and build viable new enterprises.
+Through the Center, businesses and organizations can access creative and strategic free market tools for business and have the opportunity to renew existing businesses and build viable new enterprises.
 To facilitate this work, ABDCCE spearheads collaboration with global entrepreneurial support organizations and actively participates in the global academic communities focused in these areas.
 Further, the Center leads the creation of relevant training modules, workshops, seminars and “must attend” global events, both physical and virtual.

 The Center for Creativity & Enterprise

 A resource for the University, students, faculty, alumni, and community businesses, the Center for Creativity & Enterprise uniquely equips Northwood to meet it's mission to develop free enterprise leaders and reach it's goal to become one of the foremost institutions in developing leaders, managers, and entrepreneurs.

 The physical structure known as the Center for Creativity & Enterprise (Whiting Home) is a creative and inspiring environment.
 The Center is a vital part of how the university advances its mission and is a key center for business and organizational teams, faculty and students to convene, discover and innovate.

 The Alden B. Dow Creativity Center is housed in the Macauley Whiting Residence.
 The home was built for Macauley and Helen Whiting in 1947.
 Mrs. Whiting is the granddaughter of Herbert and Grace Dow and the niece of Alden B. Dow, who served as architect for the house.